 | Express Courier | $7 – $15 | 2 – 5 | Small parcels, samples |

-Choosing between Less than Container Load (LCL) and Full Container Load (FCL) is a critical decision for optimizing your shipping costs from China to the USA.
-Here’s how I guide clients through this process:
+Choosing between Less than Container Load (LCL) and Full Container Load (FCL) is one of the most impactful decisions for achieving low cost shipping from China to USA.
+Picking the wrong mode can easily waste hundreds or even thousands of dollars per shipment.
+Here’s how to decide:

-Related reading: Explore a complete guide on Shipping from China to USA for more strategies and cost-saving tips.
+Related reading: Explore a complete guide on Shipping from China to USA for more cost-saving strategies.

 FCL (Full Container Load) means booking an entire container for your cargo.
 Common sizes include: